Last updated on 19-Jul-2019

 - When fish fillets are flaky and shrimp are opaque (cook about 3-5 mins), the dish is ready!

-It’s actually easy and quick to make and the video/pictures help illustrate the steps.
+It’s actually very easy and quick to make and the video/pictures help illustrate the steps.
 Serve with rice, “pirão” (moqueca broth thickened with cassava flour) and hot sauce.

 - I make moqueca in a traditional clay pot, but any large and wide pot would work.

 - The dish yields plenty of broth, so make “pirão” to serve with it: collect broth with a ladle, transfer to a saucepan, bring to a boil, lower heat and add toasted cassava flour slowly while stirring vigorously until it starts thickening.
 The ideal consistency is creamy and resembles polenta.
-We LOVE pirão, so I usually make extra broth just for that.
+We LOVE pirão, so I often make extra broth just for that.

 - I usually make moqueca with white fish like haddock, halibut, sea bass, whiting or fresh cod, but tuna steaks (not too thick) work well too.